James Clegg (minister): Writings

-In 1703, in conjunction with John Ashe, he edited William Bagshaw's Essays on Union unto Christ, and shortly afterwards he wrote an "advertisement" prefixed to Ashe's Peaceable and Thankful Temper Recommended, the subject of which is the union of England and Scotland.
+In 1703, in conjunction with John Ashe, he edited William Bagshaw's Essays on Union to Christ, and shortly afterwards he wrote an "advertisement" prefixed to Ashe's Peaceable and Thankful Temper Recommended, the subject of which is the union of England and Scotland.
 In 1721, he published a discourse on the "Covenant of Grace", written in answer to Samuel De la Rose of Stockport; and in 1731 he printed a sermon which he had preached at the ordination of John Holland, jun., entitled The Continuance of the Christian Church secured by its Constitution.

 In 1736, Clegg wrote a book which is valuable for its biographical information, entitled A Discourse occasion'd by the sudden death of the Reverend Mr. John Ashe : to which is added a Short Account of his Life and Character, and of some others in or near the High Peak in Derbyshire, as an appendix to the Rev. Mr. William Bagshaw's Book "De Spiritualibus Pecci".
 He subsequently edited a collection of Seventeen Sermons preached by Ashe.